 The center's curriculum was initially enabled by the generosity of donors through a pilot study.
 Currently, a $1.5 million grant from the U.S. Department of Education is in its third year of investigating well-being in teachers and students in the classroom.

-The Kindness Curriculum, developed independently of the collaboration, will become available for use free of charge in late Spring 2017.
-Sign up to receive a copy when it's ready.
+The Kindness Curriculum, developed independently of the collaboration, is available for free by signing up on the Center's website.

 -– Marianne Spoon